 Hello.
-My name is George and I am fortunate enough to live in Vancouver on the West coast of Canada.
+My name is Georgie and I am fortunate enough to live in Vancouver on the West coast of Canada.

 I have always loved Nature's beauty and feel most blessed when surrounded by the amazing outdoors.